How To Rebuild Fallen Arches

 If your connective tissue doesn’t become strong enough during childhood to support your arch, or if you suffer from other issues or conditions related to the feet early on in life, you may develop flat feet.
 Flat feet typically come in one of two forms:

 • Flexible flat feet – This is the most common kind of flat feet, and it refers to feet that do have arches when the feet are at rest.
 However, once weight is put on the foot, these arches flatten out and disappear.
-This type of flat foot is caused by weak ligaments that are unable to fully support the arch.
+This type of flexible flat foot is caused by weak ligaments that are unable to fully support the arch.

 • Rigid flat feet Rigid flat feet are less common, but they often have more serious side effects.
-Rigid flat feet are caused by abnormalities in the bone structure of the foot, usually from either a genetic difference or injury.
+Rigid flat feet are caused by abnormalities in the bone structure of the foot, usually from either a genetic difference or sports injuries.
 Rigid flat feet have absolutely no arch at all, regardless of whether the individual is standing or at rest.

 Because flat feet lack the structure and support of arched feet, individuals with flat feet are uniquely susceptible to a number of health issues, including: